chsh2/import_paint_brush/README.md

 1. Download the archive file from the GitHub Release page.
 Do not unzip it.
 2. In Blender, open `[Edit]->[Preferences]->[Add-ons]` and click the Install button to load the archive.
 Enable the installed add-on.

+> Alternatively, the add-on is also available at the [official extensions platform](https://extensions.blender.org/add-ons/import-paint-brush/).
+The functionalities are the same with the GitHub version, except that it requires Blender 4.2 or later.

 ## Usage

 ### Demo Video